bali182/cathedra/readme.md

 cathedra bench.js
 ```

-The `cathedra` command accepts a glob pattern so, you can have an array full of benchmarks if you want, this will run them all.
+The `cathedra` command accepts a glob pattern.
+If you would supply it the `benchmarks/*.js` pattern, it would try to run all of the javascript files in the benchmark folder.

 ### Configuration

 Once you created a `suite` or a `benchmark` you can configure it by currying as many times as you want.
 Each new call will return a clean instance with the merged configuration, so you won't modify the previous ones.
 This is great for sharing configuration.
-Configuration from suites are passed down to children (`benchmark`s  or other `suite`s) *only* if the given configuration is not specified in a child.
-This means that configuration from high up is only used lower in the tree of `suite`s and `benchmark`s if the given configuration is not specified.
+Configuration from `suite`s are passed down to children (`benchmark`s  or other `suite`s) *only* if the given configuration is not specified ("overriden") in the children.

 ```js
 const { suite, benchmark, milliseconds } = require('cathedra')